EnryX72/EnryX72/README.md

 <div align="left">

 # 👋 Hi!

-   ## 🤷‍♂️ I'm a completely normal guy from Italy with a completely normal life.
+🤷‍♂️ I'm a completely normal guy from Italy with a completely normal life.<br>
-   ## 🧳 What do I do?
-IDK but you can try checking my repositories to see if I did something cool or at least something...
+🧳 What do I do?
+IDK but you can try checking my repositories to see if I did something cool or at least something...<br>
-   ## 🌐 Here are my profile stats:
+🌐 Here are my profile stats:

 <div align="center">